vrusty/Munition-Roll-Estimation/README.md

 # Munition-Roll-Estimation
 Roll-angle estimation of a spinning munition using multi-GPS sensors.

-"mulit_gps.m" is the main file which calls other functions.
+"multi_gps.m" is the main file which calls other functions.